SongminYu/render/docs/todos/actions.md

     - update slides to introduce how qualitative input from IBP are used to develop scenarios
     - show IBP how the scenarios are quantified in the model (show the related tables)
     - ask them to fill in the data gap
+- [x] Overview the data gap
+- [x] Check scenario tables and update them for the reference scenario run after calibration in the first week of June
+  - Update the energy carrier price, based on discussions about "mark-up" and "tax" on 31.05.2024